djsudduth/keep-it-markdown/README.md

 ```bash
 > python kim.py -i
 ```
+**WARNING!
+Google may lock you out of your account if you attempt to import more than a couple hundred files - use caution!**

 There are a number of restrictions for importing.
 First, KIM will only import files within a single directory (no subdirectories) and they must have an .md extension.
 KIM does not support importing any media (images/audio) at this point.
 Additionally, KIM will not scan files for tags/labels or create new ones.
 The file create date and update date will be appended to the note (**Windows users note** - if you copy markdown files to a new directory, the create date will reflect the current date rather than the file's original create date - unless you use Robocopy).
 Only existing labels can be used and those must be setup in the **settings.cfg** file.

 To add the path and desired labels for import in **settings.cfg**, add or update these two additional settings: